yann510/botpress-test/README.md

 ## 🚀 Quick Start

-Please note that you need to use node version `14`.
+Please note that you need to use node version between `14` and `17`.

 ```
 npm run apps